navanchauhan/Ideate-for-India/README.md

 ----

 ## Modules

+It is a tri-fold modular solution.
+The Drone Modules are to be constructed using raspberry-pi zero or another suitable microcontroler (They are inherrently cheap).
+Because this is a modular solution, even if one module fails, the others can take over.
+For e.g If the DGCA doesn't allow the flight of drones temporarily, the Sheesh module can run for extra duration to compensate for them.

+The base drone is fully autonomous and can be remotely controlled from anywhere, it uses magnets to align the modules with the correct port. **An alternative method is to have two seperate drones.**

 ### Garuda Module
 Garuda is going to be a mini drone with a DIY mini HEPA filter, which could suck in PM2.5 Pollutants